EvanForsythe/ERCnet/README.md

 * Optionally trim alignments with TAPER to find poorly aligned stretches of individual sequences and mask these stretches with "-"
 * Gblocks trimming of alignments to remove poorly-aligned sites
 * Check if any individual seq is mostly gap, prune that sequence from the alignment if so.
-* Phylogenetic bootstrap analysis to generate bootstrap support scores for the gene trees generated by Orothfinder
+* Phylogenetic bootstrap analysis to generate gene trees with bootstrap support scores using IQtree
 * Rearrange/correct poorly-supported (<80% bootstrap support) branches and root the tree
    * Rearrangement and rooting are both accomlished by gene-tree/species-tree reconciliation in Treerecs
-* Optimize branch lengths with raxml using the the Gblocks-trimmed alignments and the new rearranged trees as constraint trees.
+* Optimize branch lengths with IQtree using the new rearranged trees as constraint trees.

 A VERY busy diagram of what Phylogenomics.py is doing (this is intended for super-users who want all the details).
 Figure generated with LucidCharts:
 ![](Phylogenomics_workflow.png)